perfana/perfana-config-examples/README.md

 # Local cluster

-First approach is a local SUT and load test that connect to Perfana cloud.
+First approach is a local SUT and load test that connect to Perfana Cloud.

 Steps to start: